Museum of the Future: HUMANS 2.0

 The sixth exhibition of the Museum of the Future was held in 2019, and it explored the concepts of human augmentation and focused on the human body and mind.

-Concept

-The Museum of the Future claims that it seeks to foster solutions to the challenges that future cities face, in addition to housing innovations and being a hub that brings researchers, designers, inventors and financiers under one roof.

-The museum will host innovation labs dedicated to several sectors, including health, education, smart cities, energy and transport.
-It will also support and test new inventions in partnership with research institutes and universities.

-Building structure
+Building structure and symbolism

-One of the world’s most complex structures, the Museum of the Future was designed by Killa Design architecture studio and engineered by Buro Happold.
-The building aims for a LEED Platinum rating in terms of its green rating.
+Claimed to be one of the world's most complex structures, the Museum of the Future was designed by UAE architectural firm Shaun Killa Design and engineered by Buro Happold.
+On 3 February 2023, the building attained the LEED Platinum certification in terms of its green rating.

-The exterior façade of the building comprises windows that form an Arabic poem by Dubai's ruler about the emirate’s future.
-The words written on the Dubai Museum of the Future are 3 quotes from Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the United Arab Emirates are:
+The façade of the building consists of windows that form Arabic quotes from Dubai's ruler about the emirate's future.
+The phrases written on the outside of the museum are three quotes from Sheikh Mohammed: